The Early Years Curriculum

 Early Years Foundation Stage at Colegrave Primary School

 We have designed a rich and stimulating selection of topics and “core books” that encourage children to develop across all seven areas of learning.
 We plan according to our children’s needs and interests – taking into account their previous home and nursery experiences.
+We follow children’s interests and ideas to foster a lifelong love of learning both in and outside of school.
 We also cater for different learning styles by offering a choice of inside and outside games and adult-led or independent play.

 Our Reception classrooms have been designed and organised to promote positive, engaging environments for the children to learn in.
 All classes have designated areas of learning to support different areas of the EYFS curriculum.
 At Colegrave Primary school, we believe in the importance of outdoor learning and use our lovely outdoor area regularly every day for our continuous provision and for adult directed activities.